2peng23/NodeJS-NestJS-TS-and-MongoDB-/README.md

 Stack Used
 `MongoDB database for storing data.
-`ExpressJS: Web application framework for Node.js.
+`NodeJS: backend.
-`NestJS: JavaScript library for building user interfaces.
+`NestJS: JavaScript library for building user interfaces and a good framework.
 `Typescript